Comprehensively Understanding Marble Etching

 Maintaining a Gentle Cleaning Routine

 Marble benefits from gentle care.
-Regularly mop or wipe surfaces weekly, and dry them immediately afterwards using a soft microfibre cloth to prevent streaks.
+Mop or wipe surfaces weekly, and dry them immediately with a soft microfibre cloth to prevent streaks.
 For floors, ensure you use felt pads under furniture legs and refrain from dragging items across the surface.
 The essence of marble maintenance is consistency: light, regular cleaning will preserve the stone's natural sheen while minimising the risk of chemical damage.

 Making Informed Choices for Your Marble